al-ce/karaml/docs/config_guide.md

-Since Python can't have mutable objects (like lists) as dictionary keys, we need to pass a long string of space-separated sub-strings as a dictionary key, with either `if` or `unless` as the first 'element', followed by regex that matches the application's bundle identifier as a dictionary value.
+Since Python can't have mutable objects (like lists) as dictionary keys, we need to pass a long string of space-separated sub-strings as a dictionary key, with either `if` or `unless` as the first sub-string, followed by regex that matches the application's bundle identifier as a dictionary value.
 Read the Karabiner [documentation](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/conditions/frontmost-application/)